projectatomic/rpmdistro-gitoverlay/README.md

 A comparison with http://copr.fedoraproject.org/ is useful.
-COPR could be described as "a web UI on top of mockchain using OpenStack for builds".
-A major difference then is rpmdistro-gitoverlay just uses raw mock chains - it applies the same security to builds as regular Koji/Brew does (i.e. build inputs must be fully trusted).
+COPR could be described as "a web UI on top of mockchain using OpenStack for builds".  rpmdistro-gitoverlay is a command line tool that can just uses raw mockchain, without involving virtualization.
+This means build inputs must currently be fully trusted.

-COPR takes SRPMs as input - there are other projects to do the `git -> SRPM` stage, whereas rpmdistro-gitoverlay does that internally.

-COPR is also a service with both a UI and an API, whereas rpmdistro-gitoverlay is designed with its sole input to be a YAML file, stored in a git repository.
+ - COPR includes a web interface, a web API, authentication, etc. rpmdistro-gitoverlay is just a command line tool - you can use Buildbot/Jenkins/etc. to provide a UI.
+ - COPR uses OpenStack, rpmdistro-gitoverlay requires you to "bring your own" virtualization for security.
+ - COPR operates principally on source RPMs; you bring your own "git -> SRPM" solution.  rpmdistro-gitoverlay is a hardcoded "git -> SRPM" mechanism.
+ - COPR is stateful; what is built is a function of the history of build invocations.  rpmdistro-gitoverlay takes as input a YAML file, and will synchronize state to it.
+See below.

 ### State synchronization